frankcaron/github-capture-form/README.md

 #### Tech

-Written in Ruby with Sinatra.
+Written in Ruby with the following:

+* Sinatra
+* Faraday
+* Rest-Client

 Integrates Mailgun for sending an email.

 #### Limitations